EthanV1920/Davinci-Render-Notifications/README.md

 # Davinci Resolve Render Notifications

+_This project is currently in progress and missing files after a computer transfer.
+I will be working on it again soon._

 This is a simple script that will send a notification to your phone when a Davinci Resolve render is complete.

 ## Features